fukou/fukou/README.md

 ### Hi there 👋

+My name is Faiz Ichsan Jaya.
+I am a front-end web developer who is passionate in building a good design and app that is accessible to everyone ✨

 <!--
 **fukou/fukou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.